The Definitive Guide to Sightseeing

 7. Piégut-Pluviers (29 mins/24km)

-Since 1642, an important market has been held here on Wednesday mornings which lines the pretty streets.
-Great selection of Dordogne and Charente food and a great place to buy the famous Charente slippers.
+Since 1642, an important market has been held here on Wednesday mornings, which lines the pretty streets—great selection of Dordogne and Charentaise food and a great place to buy the famous Charentaise slippers.

 8. Velorail du Perigord Vert (29mins/29.4km) (See top 12)